 Hopefully we are seeing lots of green in the reports.
 If not, drop me a line on social media and talk about the issues you’re having.

-If you still can’t find a solution with the platform you are using, turn on that NFL Network, wait a few minutes, and another solution will be coming your way shortly.
+If you still can’t find a website solution with the platform you are using, turn on that NFL Network, wait a few minutes, and another solution will be coming your way shortly.